-- 1. Slide your phone open to access the keypad. - In idle mode, press and hold the keypad.
-You are prompted to enter the password. - Follow the tutorial to create a password, a greeting, and your name.
+- In Idle mode, press and hold the keypad.

+You are prompted to enter the password.

+- Follow the tutorial to create a password, a greeting, and your name.

 Note: These steps may be different depending on your network.

 Accessing Your Voice Mail